EdwardBerman/shopt/index.md

 pyimport("matplotlib")
 pyimport("numpy")
 ```
-should ensure that Julia and Python are interopping correctly.
+in the Julia REPL should ensure that Julia and Python are interopping correctly.

 ## Program Architecture